Running into a problem with SAP software that you can't solve can be frustrating, and while the process for getting...

 This includes making sure that the system connection is open and that credentials are maintained for SAP to log in, that you have recreated the problem in a system that is up to date on recent patches, that you have put the SAP support ticket in the right component and priority -- to the best of your ability -- and that you have maintained the right people as contacts on the ticket so that they are notified.

-The goal of these steps is to reduce the time-consuming back and forth as SAP asks for clarification, and to demonstrate that you have done your due diligence so that your incident is quickly escalated to the groups who can help with your specific problem.
+The goal of these steps is to reduce the time-consuming back and forth as SAP asks for clarification, and to demonstrate that you have done your due diligence so that your incident is quickly escalated to the groups who can help with your specific technology problem.

 If you don't already follow these practices when creating an SAP support ticket, adopting them should help smooth out your incident resolution process.